Skip to main content

 $850 billion advised

 CAPTRUST is a majority employee-owned investment advisory firm that has ranked number one on Financial Advisor magazine's RIA list for discretionary and non-discretionary AUM for ten consecutive years.
 The firm advises on approximately $850 billion in institutional and private client assets, providing investment advisory, co-fiduciary, and consulting services to retirement plan sponsors, nonprofit organizations, and institutional investors.
 Headquartered in Raleigh, North Carolina, CAPTRUST operates more than 40 offices nationwide with over 30 years of experience.
 While the firm is primarily known as an RIA, its institutional consulting division provides non-discretionary advice to plan sponsors on manager selection, asset allocation, and fiduciary governance.
+In May 2026, the firm continued its acquisition-driven growth by adding Stillwater Capital Advisors, a $1.25 billion Pennsylvania-based private wealth firm.

 Focus